Deep Dive Post-Mortem

 rpc error: code = Unavailable desc = connection error: desc = "transport: authentication handshake failed"

-We disabled Linkerd proxy injection specifically for the ArgoCD namespace and restarted the controllers to restore internal communication.
+We disabled Linkerd proxy injection specifically for the ArgoCD namespace and recreated the pods to restore internal communication.

 kubectl annotate namespace argocd linkerd.io/inject=disabled --overwrite